JonasArchiv/SpendingDocumentation/readme.md

 ## Features add in the future:
 - [X] Edit Transaction
+- [ ] Sites on all transactions
 - [ ] Setup budget pots
 - [ ] manage the budget pots
-- [ ] see the total amount spent by category, user and total
+- [X] see the total amount spent by category, user and total

 ## Preview:
 ### Main Page